 What’s the first rule of writing poetry?
 That there are no rules--it’s all up to you!
 Of course there are different poetic forms and devices, and free verse poems are one of the many poetic styles; they have no structure when it comes to format or even rhyming.
+We have lots of free verse poetry from our Power Poets to inspire you.
 Here are some tips to help you channel your ideas into free verse poetry.

 - What is it?
 A free or blank verse poem doesn’t follow any specific guidelines.
 Instead, you can let your thoughts run wild so that the words on the page read more like a conversation or story.